Gauravsharma110044/GS-BROWSER/README.md

 <!-- ABOUT THE PROJECT -->
-# ChatGPT clone
+# GoogleGPT
 ![demo](image.png)

-This project is a ChatGPT clone website, designed to engage users in conversation.
+This project is a GoogleGPT clone website, designed to engage users in conversation.
 Users can efficiently manage their conversations, organizing and accessing past chats with ease.

 Use the `README.md` to get started.